top of page

 • L - Load

-Gradually introduce pain-free movement and weight-bearing exercises to stimulate tissue repair and strength.
+Gradually introduce pain-free movement and weight-bearing exercises.
+This stimulates tissue repair and strength.

 • O - Optimism

-Maintain a positive mindset, which has been shown to improve rehabilitation outcomes.
+Maintain a positive mindset.
+This has been shown to improve rehabilitation outcomes.

 • V - Vascularisation

-Engage in low-impact cardiovascular exercises like cycling or swimming to increase blood flow and promote healing.
+Engage in low-impact cardiovascular exercises like cycling or swimming.
+These activities increase blood flow and promote healing.

 • E - Exercise

-Perform specific strengthening and balance exercises to restore ankle function and prevent future sprains.
+Perform specific strengthening and balance exercises.
+This restores ankle function and helps prevent future sprains.

 Practical Rehabilitation Steps for Netball Players